hurstie16s/hurstie16s/README.md

 I want to work on a project with C and I would like to create my own website.
 I now have a semi-working version for my swim time management system.
 Due to being back in university, work on projects will be less often unfortunately.
-- 🌱 I’m currently learning C and Haskell
+- 🌱 I’m currently learning C and Haskell.
-- 🔭 I’m currently working on a java application to act as a task / project organiser and a calender in one.
-This is because I want something to help organise my time and I am bored so I thought it would be fun.
+- I' currently looking into using flutter for a UI for applications

 <!--
 **hurstie16s/hurstie16s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.